from “A Brief Account of the Heritage and Creation of Nassau Presbyterian Church”

 For several years, worship and education activities were held in both buildings.
 The Chambers Street building was sold to the Nassau Christian Center in 1978.
 The proceeds were used to establish the St. Andrew’s Mission Fund, dedicated to provide income for “basic human needs.”
 In 1987-88, there was a renovation of the entire Palmer Square building and the addition of the office wing.

-Dr. Alston left Nassau in 1996 to become Director of the Center of Theological Inquiry in Princeton.
-The Rev. Dr. Clarence Ammons served as interim pastor for four years until the Rev. Dr. David A. Davis was called in May, 2000.
-The Rev. Lauren J. McFeaters was called in June 2001 as Associate Pastor.
+In 1996 both, Wallace Alston left to become Director of the Center of Theological Inquiry in Princeton, and Cinthia Jarvis left to become pastor of the Presbyterian Church of Chestnut Hill, PA.
+The Rev. Dr. Clarence Ammons served as interim pastor for four years until the Rev. Dr. David A. Davis was called in May, 2000 and the Rev. Lauren J. McFeaters was called in June 2001 as Associate Pastor.

 By God’s grace we step into the future of Nassau Presbyterian Church.
 We are mindful of a diverse past that now includes four distinct congregations.
 We strive to honestly wrestle with and celebrate our history while confidently moving forward into God’s future.